WebAssembly/tool-conventions/Linking.md

 Start Section
 -------------

 By default the static linker should not output a WebAssembly start section.
+Constructors are instead called from a synthetic function `__wasm_call_ctors` that should be exported from the module and called after instantiation by the WebAssembly runtime.

 Rationale: Use of the WebAssembly start function was considered for running static constructors and/or the main entry point to the program.
 However,